xiatechs/markdown-to-confluence/Configuration-Guide.md

 2) Edit the YML:
 ```
 The bits you need to edit:
+space: "REISS" [ROW 65] # this is the confluence space that your MTC page will be created.
+Make sure it's correct!

 path: './reiss-repo' [ROW 59]

 and

 repo: "reiss-repo" [ROW 67]

 make sure these are called the same thing.
 They are what the page will be called in confluence.